-Selection of Series 2019A Bonds for Redemption.
-The Authority shall designate in writing which maturities of Series 2019A Bonds and the principal amount of Series 2019A Bonds which are to be redeemed.
-If less than all Outstanding Series 2019A Bonds of the same Series maturing by their terms on any one date are to be redeemed at any one time, the Trustee shall select the Series 2019A Bonds of such maturity date to be redeemed by lot and shall promptly notify the Authority in writing of the numbers of the Series 2019A Bonds so selected for redemption.
-For purposes of such selection, Series 2019A Bonds shall be deemed to be composed of multiples of minimum Authorized Denominations and any such multiple may be separately redeemed.
+Selection of Series 2019B Bonds for Redemption.
+The Authority shall designate, in writing, which maturities of Bonds and the principal amount of Bonds which are to be redeemed (other than Bonds subject to redemption pursuant to the Trust Agreement).
+If less than all Outstanding Bonds of the same Series maturing by their terms on any one date are to be redeemed at any one time, the Trustee shall select the Bonds of such maturity date to be redeemed by lot and shall promptly notify the Authority in writing of the numbers of the Bonds so selected for redemption.
+For purposes of such selection, Bonds shall be deemed to be composed of multiples of minimum Authorized Denominations and any such multiple may be separately redeemed.
+In the event Term Bonds are designated for redemption, the Authority may designate which sinking account payments are allocated to such redemption.

 Notice of Redemption; Cancellation; Effect of Redemption.
-Notice of redemption shall be mailed by first-class mail by the Trustee, not less than twenty (20) nor more than sixty (60) days prior to the redemption date to the respective Bondholders of the Series 2019A Bonds designated for redemption at their addresses appearing on the registration books of the Trustee.
-Each notice of redemption shall state the date of such notice, the date of issue of the Series 2019A Bonds, the Series 2019A Series, the redemption date, the Redemption Price, the place or places of redemption (including the name and appropriate address of the Trustee), the CUSIP number (if any) of the maturity date or maturities, and, if less than all of any such maturity is to be redeemed, the distinctive certificate numbers of the Series 2019A Bonds of such maturity, to be redeemed and, in the case of Series 2019A Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed.
-Each such notice shall also state that on said date there will become due and payable on each of said Series 2019A Bonds the Redemption Price thereof, together with interest accrued thereon to the redemption date, and that from and after such redemption date interest thereon shall cease to accrue, and shall require that such Series 2019A Bonds be then surrendered at the address of the Trustee specified in the redemption notice.
+Notice of redemption shall be mailed by first-class mail by the Trustee, not less than 20 nor more than 60 days prior to the redemption date to the respective Bondholders of the Bonds designated for redemption at their addresses appearing on the registration books of the Trustee.
+Each notice of redemption shall state the date of such notice, the date of issue of the Bonds, the Series, the redemption date, the Redemption Price, the place or places of redemption (including the name and appropriate address of the Trustee), the CUSIP number (if any) of the maturity date or maturities, and, if less than all of any such maturity is to be redeemed, the distinctive certificate numbers of the Bonds of such maturity, to be redeemed and, in the case of Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed.
+Each such notice shall also state that on said date there will become due and payable on each of said Bonds the Redemption Price thereof, together with interest accrued thereon to the redemption date, and that from and after such redemption date interest thereon shall cease to accrue, and shall require that such Bonds be then surrendered at the address of the Trustee specified in the redemption notice.
 Failure to receive such notice shall not invalidate any of the proceedings taken in connection with such redemption.